Managing Software

 apt autoremove

 All big software requires other software to run.
 This other software are called dependencies.
-The apt show [package-name] command will list a program's dependencies.
-However, when we remove software with the prior two commands, the dependencies, even if no longer needed, are not necessarily removed.
-To remove them, (which restores more disk space) we do:
+The apt show [package-name] command will list a program's dependencies, as well as the apt-cache depends command.
+However, when we remove software when using the apt remove or apt purge commands, the dependencies, even if no longer needed, are not necessarily removed.
+To remove them and restore disk space, we do:

 sudo apt autoremove